 Designed by a multidisciplinary faculty of leading experts, this comprehensive, practical and skills-based Osgoode Certificate explores topics related to the legal and technology issues in eDiscovery, best practices for the preservation of evidence, forensics essentials, information governance strategies, critical updates in privacy, cybersecurity and AI as they relate to information management, and more.

-Lucy is a labour and employment lawyer in Hicks Morley’s Toronto office.
-She provides advice and representation to employers in both the private and public sector on a wide-range of labour, employment and human rights issues.
-Having held a management role prior to commencing law school, Lucy is uniquely positioned to assist employers and management in navigating various labour and employment issues.
+Brooklyn is a a labour and employment lawyer in Hicks Morley’s Waterloo office.
+She offers advice and representation to employers and management in the public and the private sectors for a wide range of labour, employment and human rights issues.

-Andrew provides advice to employers and management in both the private and public sectors on a wide range of labour and employment issues.
+Sarah offers advice and representation to employers and management in the public and the private sectors on a wide range of labour, employment and human rights issues.

 In this workshop, we will discuss the various technologies employers can utilize within the workplace (including GPS, computer monitoring, video surveillance, biometrics, etc.) and what legal implications come from the use of such technologies.
 We will review privacy and other compliance requirements to consider, and we will discuss how technology can benefit your investigation.

 This webinar will focus on the potential changes to Canada’s privacy legislation through the introduction of Bill C-27, Digital Charter Implementation Act, 2022.
 If passed, this Bill will create significant changes to the current Personal Information and Electronic Documents Act (PIPEDA) and would enact new legislation regarding privacy and artificial intelligence.
 We will discuss the key impacts should Bill C-27 get passed, along with what this means for Canada’s privacy legislation going forward.